-3.25 GPA & 12 hours earned per term.
+3.25 GPA & 12 hours earned per term

 Transfer Merit Scholarships are guaranteed for students who have transcripts and other required documents submitted by July 31 for Fall entry or January 5 for Spring entry.
 Scholarships are renewable for up to three consecutive years (six total terms).
-Students must enroll in a riminimum of 12 credit hours; or must be TTU hours.
+Students must enroll in a minimum of 12 credit hours; 9 must be TTU hours.
+Scholarships are awarded after June 1 based on availability of funds (fall entry).
 Students with approved consortium agreements must take a minimum of 9 TTU hours.
-Transferable hours exclude credit hours from AP, CLEP, or mild procedure, or distinct such and all criteria to qualify.
+Transferable hours exclude credit hours from AP, CLEP, or military credits.
+Students must meet all criteria to qualify.